About the Facility

 A recovery advocate also works to bridge the gap between patients and staff, to facilitate communication and ensure patients’ needs and concerns are addressed.

-All staffers receive continuing education from Relias on a monthly and annual basis to better help patients recover from substance abuse.
+All staffers receive continuing education from Relias on a monthly and annual basis to better help patients recover from substance use disorder.

 Amenities and Activities